 Robert is one of Australia's leading commercial litigation lawyers specialising in large scale, complex disputes and class actions.

-With over 25 years' experience, Robert has dealt extensively with regulators including ASIC, APRA, the ACCC and the ASX and has represented clients in Royal Commissions and other major inquiries.
+Additionally, Robert has dealt extensively with regulators including ASIC, APRA, the ACCC and the ASX.
+He also has Royal Commission and other major enquiries experience.

-Robert has regularly been recognised as a leading expert in the areas of dispute resolution, class actions, insurance and reinsurance and professional negligence by Chambers Global, Asia Pacific Legal 500, Legal Who's Who, Euromoney's Expert Guides, Doyle's and Best Lawyers.
-He is regarded as "strategic and approachable", a lawyer who "really looks after his clients" and with an "outstanding level of personal service".
-Robert is known for providing early, practical assessments in cases and for his strategic and commercial advice.
+Robert is endorsed by his peers as a leading expert in the areas of dispute resolution, class actions, insurance and reinsurance including in Chambers and Partners, Legal 500 Asia Pacific, Euromoney’s Expert Guides, Legal Who’s Who, Doyle’s Guide and Best Lawyers.
+He is regarded as “strategic and approachable”, a lawyer who “really looks after his clients” with an “outstanding level of personal service”.
+Clients say Robert Johnston stands out for his mastery of the class action discipline describing him as "an outstanding communicator who keeps me completely up to date and can put a legal argument into straightforward language" and with his presence being one of the key reasons for using the practice for one major client.

 Acting in the defence of 3 shareholder class actions involving continuous disclosure breaches and audit negligence claims.